Hôtel de Castries

+It is a property of the state.
+As of August 2022, it is the office of the Government Spokesman.

 History

 Hôtel de Nogent

 The hôtel was originally built around the end of the 17th century by Jean Dufour, seigneur de Nogent.
 Typical of residences of this time, it had a courtyard forming a perfect square and two wings projecting off a central body to form a U, all of the same height.
 Slate-roofed, each of the wings had a passage running through it, with that on the left (preserved today) leading to the kitchens and that on the right to the stables.

 In the right wing was to be found an antechamber, a grand staircase, a dining room, another room of the stables, and an attic.
 The left wing also contained a staircase with iron stair rods, three small rooms, another room, and another attic.
 The central body contained a double-height (i.e. filling the ground and first floors) great hall and four other rooms.

 Alterations by the marquis de Castries

 On 27 September 1708, Jean Dufour's widow, Angélique Guyner, sold the hôtel to Jean François de La Croix de Castries (1663-1728), first marquis de Castries, who bought it with an inheritance from his uncle the cardinal of Bonzi (?-1703), archbishop of Narbonne.
 That inheritance also meant he could afford to spend 20,000 livres on rebuilding of the house and expansion of its gardens from 1708 to 1714.
 The Castries family held onto it until the end of the 19th century.
 On his death, the building was rented in 1729 to Charles Armand de Gontaut-Biron (1663-1756), for 7,500 livres a year.